mstocco/mariostoc.co/content/traininglog/20210523-ironman2021-14weeksout.md

 Satisfied that I did my best to solve the noise, I headed back out to get my workout done.

-The first run to the top of the subdivision **felt easy**.
+The first run to the top of the subdivision felt easy.
 In fact I went to the very top (_Goldstone Heights_) for every rep tonight.
 Maybe it was yesterday's day off training but every trip to the top of the hill was easier than I remember from the last time I did a ride here.
 After the fifth rep, I did a hard standing effort from the start of the hill to the elementary school for good measure.
-I felt **strong on the bike** this evening.

 #### Elevation Profile for the Ride
 ![Elevation Profile](/assets/jpg/elevation-20210525.jpeg)
+I felt **strong on the bike** this evening.
 <!---->
 I felt **really strong** on the run tonight too.

 The awkward "jelly legs" did not last but a couple of minutes and I clocked almost 32 minutes at my marathon pace with an average heart-rate of just 126 BPM.
-I didn't just run the flat bike path either; I ran along _Douglas_ and _Finlayson_ to give this run a rolling profile.

 #### Small Changes to the 30 minute route
 ![Run Map](/assets/jpg/runmap-20210525.jpeg)
+I didn't just run the flat bike path either; I ran along _Douglas_ and _Finlayson_ to give this run a rolling profile.

 Time for a shower and dinner; it's burritos tonight!
 <!---->